|118A.02||Depositories; investing: sales, proceeds, immunity.|

 Reverse agreements may only be entered into for a period of 90 days or less and only to meet short-term cash flow needs.
 In no event may reverse repurchase agreements be entered into for the purpose of generating cash for investments, except as stated in subdivision 3.

-Securities lending agreements, including custody agreements, may be entered into with a financial institution meeting the qualifications of subdivision 2, clause (1) or (2), and having an office located in Minnesota.
+Subd.
+3. Securities lending agreements.
+Securities lending agreements, including custody agreements, may be entered into with a financial institution meeting the qualifications of subdivision 2, clause (1) or (2), and having its principal executive office in Minnesota.
 Securities lending transactions may be entered into with entities meeting the qualifications of subdivision 2 and the collateral for such transactions shall be restricted to the securities described in this section and section 118A.04.

 (1) shares of a Minnesota joint powers investment trust whose investments are restricted to securities described in this section and section 118A.04;